a5021/BluePill_Project_Generator/README.md

 # BluePill Project Generator

-Simple shell script to generate plain Makefile project for "BluePill" STM32F103C8 devboard.
+Simple shell script to generate bare-metal Makefile project for "Blue Pill" STM32F103C8 devboard.

 Run the script in any convenient way.